-The primary function of the sheriff is to act as judge at first instance.
-However, sheriffs also exercise some appellate work, and a large number of administrative and quasi-judicial functions, including the conduct of Fatal Accident Inquiries.
-Some sheriffs, with five or more years' service, are appointed as appeal sheriffs to sit in the Sheriff Appeal Court.
-Others may sit in the All Scotland Personal Injury Court.
-They may be asked to act as temporary judges in the High Court.
+The primary function of the sheriff is to act as judge at first instance and to issue oral and written decisions, often quickly and under pressure.
+The sheriff will preside over summary and solemn criminal cases and civil business.
+Sheriffs have jurisdiction to deal with some appellate, administrative and quasi-judicial functions and may conduct Fatal Accident Inquiries.
+Some sheriffs are designated as specialists in areas such as family and commercial work or solemn criminal work.
+Others are appointed to sit in the All Scotland Personal Injury Court.
+Those with five or more years' service, may be appointed as appeal sheriffs to sit in the Sheriff Appeal Court.
+Sheriffs may be asked to sit as temporary judges in the High Court.